fcra

 If you’ve completed Steps 1-4 here, and the mistake has still not been fixed, it may be time to talk to an attorney who handles credit reporting cases.

 A lawyer can help you determine your next steps and whether you may have a legal claim under the Fair Credit Reporting Act.
 Many lawyers who handle credit reporting error cases provide a free consult and do not charge up front fees for representation.
+If you live in Minnesota or Western Wisconsin, feel free to contact us.

 Final Thoughts